Boeing 707: Operational history

+Air India became the first Asian carrier to induct a jet aircraft with the Boeing 707–420 Gauri Shankar (registered VT-DJJ).

 As the 1960s drew to a close, the exponential growth in air travel led to the 707 being a victim of its own success.
 The 707 had become too small to handle the increased numbers of passengers on the routes for which it had been designed.
 Stretching the fuselage again was not a viable option because the installation of larger, more powerful engines would need a larger undercarriage, which was not feasible given the design's limited ground clearance at takeoff.
 Rather than stretch the fuselage, which would have also required pilot retraining, Boeing's answer to the problem was the first wide-body airliner—the Boeing 747.
 The 707's first-generation engine technology was also rapidly becoming obsolete in the areas of noise and fuel economy, especially after the 1973 oil crisis.